The Harold K. Brown Civil Rights and African American Experience Collection

 The collection, named The Harold K. Brown Civil Rights and African American Experience Collection after a prominent leader of the civil rights movement in San Diego, will be an exceptional, full account of the progress and struggles of the African American experience in San Diego.

-The history and culture of the African American experience, told in oral history form by Harold K. Brown, the Reverend George Walker Smith, the Honorable Leon Williams and others, along with their personal papers, newpaper articles and photographs will provide an engaging educational, and inspiring experience for all those who utilize this resource.
+The history and culture of the African American experience, told in oral history form by Harold K. Brown, the Reverend George Walker Smith, the Honorable Leon Williams and others, along with their personal papers, newpaper articles and photographs provide an engaging educational, and inspiring experience for all those who utilize this resource.